 Allowing ourselves a space and a pathway to heal inside and out if we’ve encountered any sort of terrible trauma, is really important.
 Remember, this is about moving ahead in all aspects of our lives, including our important and treasured sexual parts that we don’t often feel free to talk about….

 Reaching out via contacting us, even anonymously is a good call.
 You can even pick up the phone and call the National Continence Helpline.
 We have supportive and experienced Nurse Continence Specialists – yes there are health professionals specialised in this area!
 They can listen and then advise or direct you to further help for your sexual and pelvic floor health near to where you live if you want and need it!

 Again, if you’re needing to talk more about issues raised in this article and talking with friends or family is not easy, then see below for some trusted help from reputable organisations here in Australia.

-Shining a light on any harassment and abuse, bias, discrimination, and the affects on our health can help us all move ahead!
+Shining a light on any harassment and abuse, violence, bias, discrimination, and the affects on our health can help us all move ahead!
 It’s a shout out to calling it out and holding our respect as well as our consent high for everyone.